 - Why do you think Jacqueline Woodson wrote this story?
 What did you learn about this author that would help you answer this question?

-In this whole-group session, the students listen to and discuss The Royal Bee, a picture story book by Frances and Ginger Park.
+- In this whole-group session, the students listen to and discuss The Royal Bee, a picture story book by Frances and Ginger Park.
 This is the story of Song-ho, a poor peasant boy who is determined to learn how to read and write.
 However, he lives in Korea over a century ago when only the sons of wealthy families are allowed to go to school.
 Song-ho finds a way to break this barrier and to take control of his own destiny.
-A few questions are introduced to initiate discussion:

 - Examine the front and back covers, the title pages, and the Authors’ Note.
 What do you learn about the setting, the central character, and the inspiration for this story?

 - [At the conclusion of the story] What kind of barrier is featured in this story?

 - What action does Song-ho take to break through this barrier?